WEAK SIGNALS

 What’s the background?

-Sitra’s work on weak signals originally started from a need to bring a complementary perspective to our popular work on megatrends.
-The first weak signals study, published in January 2019, aimed to broaden future-oriented thinking, to highlight assumptions concerning the future, challenge perceptions of the future and expand the range of possible futures.
-The report also proposed a number of tools for expanding the scope of future-oriented thinking.
+Sitra’s Weak Signals work was originally motivated by the need to bring a complementary perspective to the popular megatrend work.
+The aim is to broaden thinking about the future, i.e. to highlight assumptions about the future, challenge perceptions of the future and expand the range of possible futures.

 What did we do this time?